-- advance for the public benefit education in the United Kingdom, but without prejudice to the generality of the foregoing by establishing, maintaining, carrying on, managing, and developing a school, offering a broad and balanced curriculum; and - promote for the benefit of the inhabitants of Royal Borough of Windsor and Maidenhead and the surrounding area the provision of facilities for recreation or other leisure time occupation of individuals - who have need of such facilities by reason of their youth, age, infirmity, disablement, financial hardship, or social and economic circumstances for the public at large in the interests of social welfare and with the object of improving the condition of life of the said inhabitants.
+- Advance for the public benefit education in the United Kingdom, but without prejudice to the generality of the foregoing by establishing, maintaining, carrying on, managing, and developing a school, offering a broad and balanced curriculum; and - Promote for the benefit of the inhabitants of Royal Borough of Windsor and Maidenhead and the surrounding area the provision of facilities for recreation or other leisure time occupation of individuals - who have need of such facilities by reason of their youth, age, infirmity, disablement, financial hardship, or social and economic circumstances for the public at large in the interests of social welfare and with the object of improving the condition of life of the said inhabitants

-The aims of the Academy during the period ended 31 August 2023 are summarised below:
+The aims of the Academy during the period ended 31 August 2024 are summarised below:

-- To continue to develop the leadership of the school including embedding distributed leadership across SLT, Middle leaders and Curriculum leaders. - Ensuring the intent, implementation, and impact of the Forest Bridge School curriculum is understood by all; implemented consistently in a natural and functional way and the impact is positive across all cohorts. - To ensure pupil and staff well-being is a priority.
+- To continue to develop the leadership of the school including embedding distributed leadership across SLT, Middle leaders and Curriculum leaders. - Ensuring the intent, implementation, and impact of the Forest Bridge School curriculum is understood by all; implemented consistently in a natural and functional way and the impact is positive across all cohorts. - To ensure pupil behaviour expectations (including attendance, low level disruption and anti-bullying) are high and consistently addressed across the large staff team.